Skip to content

 Sophos MTR becomes MDR and gets new features

-No. 1 customer-rated MDR service in Gartner Peer Insights
+No. 1 customer-rated MDR Service in Gartner Peer Insights

-4.8 average rating + 97% would recommend it to others
+4.8 average rating + 97% would recommend it

 Changes for existing customers